 - Entrepreneurs can involve further investors, for example, by issuing shares to staff or taking in customers as shareholders

-- Entrepreneur can be sole shareholder and board member
+- Entrepreneurs can be sole shareholders and board members

-- Decision-making power limited by a Aufsichtsrat (supervisory board)
+- Decision-making power is limited by an Aufsichtsrat (supervisory board)

 What is the AG?